-SU Podium V2 Plus is the latest version of Podium for SketchUp.
+SU Podium V2.5.x is the latest version of SU Podium (often referred to as just Podium) for SketchUp.
 Podium allows you to easily create photo-realistic rendered images from your 3D SketchUp models with very little learning curve.
-This powerful plug-in allows users to take advantage of the speed and ease of SketchUp to create professional, high quality images.
+This powerful extension allows users to take advantage of the speed and ease of SketchUp to create professional, high quality images.

-The second version of SU Podium (V2) includes a superior raytracing and global illumination engine, which produces higher quality results in less time than ever before.
-In addition, several features were added in the upgrade from V2 to V2 Plus.
+This version of SU Podium includes a superior raytracing and global illumination engine, which produces higher quality results in less time than ever before.
+In addition, several features were added in SU Podium V2.5.